JimmyVanHout/otf_data/README.md

 1. Create a new [Gmail account](https://support.google.com/mail/answer/56256?hl=en).

 1. Set up a [filter](https://support.google.com/mail/answer/6579?hl=en) on the account that typically receives `otbeatreport@orangetheoryfitness.com`.
 The filter should forward all future mail from `otbeatreport@orangetheoryfitness.com` to the new Gmail account.

+1. Perform the configuration steps outlined in the [Gmail Account Configuration](#gmail-account-configuration) section.

 1. Run the program (see above).
 Select the option to forward all past emails from `otbeatreport@orangetheoryfitness.com` to the new account.
 To make the program run faster in the future, select the option to only search for new `otbeatreport@orangetheoryfitness.com` emails--this searches only for emails received on or after the latest workout record present in the data file, `data.csv`.
 Since the data file does not exist when first running the program, all emails will be searched for the first time it is run regardless of whether the option is selected.